INTERESTED IN GOING TO HAITI?

 A door had been opened for us to partner with the Mellier Congregation in community development and empowerment programs.
 In March 2018 we received the approval of the CUMC Leadership Council, presented information to the congregation and raised the necessary funds to support a community bank.
 Our fundraising efforts resulted in extending small loans to up to twenty-five beneficiaries.

 MELLIER COMMUNITY BANK UPDATE

-In January this year CUMC sent another team to serve in Mellier.
+In January 2019 CUMC sent another team to serve in Mellier.
 While there, members of the team had an opportunity to meet with managers of the Micro-Credit Bank Program, Jean Claude Louis (our liaison) and Ronith Edjacin (Methodist Church of Haiti - Micro Credit Bank Manager).
 We learned that twenty of the twenty-five beneficiaries have accepted their loans.
 The remaining five have not completed the training or other requirements of the bank.
 Five of the beneficiaries are men and five of the beneficiaries are not members of the Mellier Methodist Church but are friends of members and loans to these friends were approved by the Bank Committee.

 We also visited with four of the bank beneficiaries: